Chirag Kahan Roshni Kahan: Plot

 Four years later, Dr. Anand, to meet Raju (Honey Irani), re-enters her life and soon becomes a frequent visitor, much to the displeasure of Ratna's mother-in-law (Mumtaz Begum) and her husband's sister Bela, both of whom start maltreating her and making her life miserable.
 Anand stops visiting thereafter.
 Anand soon marries a nurse called Maya Verma (Minu Mumtaz).
 Maya is a squanderer, and her relationship with Anand falters.
 Moreover, he later finds out that she cannot conceive.
 When Anand's dad passes away, he leaves considerable wealth to Anand's child, including a fair monthly allowance.
 Maya plots with an advocate, S. Prakash (Sunder), who happens to be Bela's husband, to fabricate a story that Anand's father was mentally unbalanced while writing the testament.
 This plan fails.

 Now along with her aunt, Nurse Sarla Verma (Nilambai), Maya claims that Ratna's son is actually Anand's biological son, leading to their lawyer filing a custodial case in court.

-Court gives custody of Raju to Dr. Anand and Maya.
+The court gives custody of Raju to Dr. Anand and Maya.
 Raju is quite unhappy and escapes from Dr. Anand's House at night.
-Maya, Ratna and Dr. Anand follow him.
+Maya, Ratna, and Dr. Anand follow him.
 Maya dies in an accident while chasing Raju and Raju returns to Ratna.
-Ratna's mother in law marries her to Dr. Anand and the story ends on happy note.
+Ratna's mother in law marries her to Dr. Anand and the story ends on a happy note.